earthly/website/blog/_posts/2022-09-14-aws-networks.md

 Before we can get started, we need to understand a couple key concepts.
 First, that AWS is split up into [Regions and Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/?p=ngi&loc=1).
 Get used to hearing about this, it's like their favorite thing to talk about.

 Regions are large geographical areas.
-They have names like US East, US West, Asian Pacific East, Asian Pacific West.
+They have names in AWS like US East, US West, Asian Pacific East, Asian Pacific West.
 There's one in Canada and one in South America and many more around the world.
-When you sign into your account, you can see the region in the upper right menu bar.
+When you sign into your account, you can see the region you are currently working in at the upper right menu bar.
 If you click it, you'll see a list of all the regions and be able to switch which region you want to access and set up services in.

 Within those regions are the actually data centers where your AWS services run.
 There are multiple data centers within each region.
 These data centers (or sometimes a group of a few of them) are called Availability Zones.

 This is part of the power of using AWS because when you deploy something like, say, a Database, you can deploy it across multiple availability zones.
-This ensures that if something were to happen at one data center, your data would still be safe at the other one.
+This ensures that if some sort of disaster were to happen at one data center, your data would still be safe at the other one.
 It's also helpful if you have clients accessing your services from different parts of the country, or the world, because it allows you to deploy close to where your users are.

 ## VPCs